colorfulo/slb/intl.en-US/Pricing/Pay-As-You-Go.md

 Traffic fees of Internet SLB instances are billed as follows:

--   Public traffic fee = public network traffic \(USD/Hour\) x usage time
+-   Internet traffic fee = unit traffic price x usage time

-    Public network traffic is the outbound \(downstream\) traffic.
+    Internet traffic is the outbound \(downstream\) traffic.
 Inbound \(upstream\) traffic is not included in the cost.

--   Instance fees are billed on an hourly basis.
+-   Traffic fees are billed on an hourly basis.
 In a billing cycle, partial hours are billed as full hours.

     If the price on the purchase page is different from the price listed in the table, take the price on the purchase page as the standard.